 Kristen Swampy

 Kristen Swampy is a member of One Arrow First Nation; she is a registered nurse and a mother of a child on the autism spectrum.
-She is completing her Master of Education, studying courses on educating children with autism and Indigenous education.
+She completed a master’s degree in education, studying courses on educating children with autism and Indigenous education.
 Kristen founded and is the current President of Connect-Belong-Grow Autism Support Association.
 This non-profit society offers support to autistic people and their families in the Edmonton area.
-She hopes to use her professional and personal experience to advocate for access to support and resources forIndigenous autistic individuals and their families within their communities.
+She hopes to use her professional and personal experience to advocate for access to support and resources for Indigenous autistic individuals and their families within their communities.

 Shino Nakane

 Shino Nakane is the Provincial Director for Autism Society Alberta.
-She has volunteered on a variety of boards and committees over the past decade and is currently co-vice chair for the Autism Alliance of Canada .
+She has volunteered on a variety of boards and committees over the past decade and is currently co-chair for the Autism Alliance of Canada .
 She is a current member, and past Vice Chair, of the Premier’s Council on the Status of Persons with Disabilities, an advisory body for the Government of Alberta.
 Shino is the mother of a young adult who is on the autism spectrum who communicates uniquely without words to the people he loves and the world around him.
 Shino continually strives to spearhead efforts so that all people are able to live in accessible and inclusive communities.

 Tim Konditi